alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ## Introduction
 GNNs mostly used for supervised learning.
 Underutilised in RL.
 Advantages over traditional networks.
 Here are some examples of how to use it, and some avenues for exploration
-- hypothesise that lack of uptake is due to unclear design patterns for integrating GNNs into RL frameworks
+- hypothesise that lack of uptake is due to unclear design patterns for integrating GNNs into RL frameworks, plus lack of implementation support in popular RL libraries.
 - Advantages
   - permutation invariance
   - ood size generalisation